Deepening your practice

 Insight Journal has been published since 1994 by the Barre Center for Buddhist Studies.

-Mindfulness with Breathing, A Manual for Serious Beginners, by Buddhadasa Bhikkhu A brilliant exposition of “mindfulness with breathing” by one of the most beloved Thai meditation masters.
+Mindfulness of Breathing is a brilliant exposition of the progressive sixteen steps of “mindfulness with breathing” by one of the most beloved Thai meditation masters Ajahn Buddhadasa

 The Collected Teachings of Ajahn Chah Ajahn Chah played an essential role in the establishment of the Thai Forest tradition which revived Buddhist practice in Thailand.
 When he taught the Dhamma, he relied on examples from everyday life to make the most profound teachings accessible.

-Living Dharma: Teachings of Twelve Buddhist Masters by Jack Kornfield.
-This book provides rare interviews and instructions by some of the most highly regarded Southeast Asian meditation teachers.
+The book Living Dharma: Teachings of Twelve Buddhist Masters by Jack Kornfield provides rare interviews and instructions by some of the most highly regarded Southeast Asian meditation teachers.

 Much of the information provided in our glossary comes to us through the generosity of Access to Insight and the Barre Center for Buddhist Studies.
 Contributions to this glossary by members of Insight Meditation of Ventura (IMV) are indicated in parentheses.
 Insight Meditation of Ventura is deeply grateful for the opportunity to make this content available as a way to contribute to the turning of the wheel of the Dhamma for current and future generations.